deepakarya01/PitchDesk/README.md

-PitchDeck 🚀
+#PitchDeck 🚀
-PitchDeck is a dynamic platform designed for founders and innovators to share their startup pitches and connect with a community of investors and enthusiasts.
+PitchDeck is a dynamic platform for founders and innovators to share their startup pitches and connect with a community of investors and enthusiasts.
 It provides a clean, intuitive interface for creating, viewing, and discovering new ideas.

-✨ Features
+##✨ Features
-Authentication: Secure user authentication powered by Auth.js, allowing users to sign in with their GitHub account.
+###Pitch Management

-Pitch Creation: A dedicated page for logged-in users to create and submit their startup pitches, complete with a title, description, category, and pitch about their ideas.
+**Pitch Creation**: A dedicated page for logged-in users to create and submit their startup pitches, complete with a title, description, category, and a detailed pitch.

+**User Profiles**: Each user has a dedicated profile page showcasing all the pitches they have created.

+**Search Functionality**: Users can search for pitches by title, category, or description to find relevant content.

+###Core Technology
+**Authentication**: Secure user authentication is powered by Auth.js, allowing users to sign in with their GitHub account.

-Cloud Image Storage: Images are securely uploaded to Cloudinary, ensuring optimal performance and reliable storage without burdening the database.
+**Cloud Image Storage**: Images are securely uploaded to Cloudinary, ensuring optimal performance and reliable storage without burdening the database.

-User Profiles: Each user has a dedicated profile page showcasing all the pitches they have created.

-Dynamic Routing: URLs are dynamically generated for each user and pitch, enabling easy sharing and direct access.
+**Dynamic Routing**: URLs are dynamically generated for each user and pitch, enabling easy sharing and direct access.

-Search Functionality: Users can search for pitches by title, category, or description to find relevant content.

-Responsive Design: A fully responsive user interface built with Tailwind CSS, providing a seamless experience on both desktop and mobile devices.

-Prisma ORM: The application uses Prisma to interact with a PostgreSQL database, ensuring a type-safe and efficient data layer.
+**Prisma ORM**: The application uses Prisma to interact with a PostgreSQL database, ensuring a type-safe and efficient data layer.

-Server Actions: Core logic, including pitch creation and user data fetching, is handled securely on the server with Next.js Server Actions.
+**Server Actions**: Core logic, including pitch creation and user data fetching, is handled securely on the server with Next.js Server Actions.

+###User Interface
+**Responsive Design**: A fully responsive UI built with Tailwind CSS, providing a seamless experience on both desktop and mobile devices.

+**UI Components**: The user interface is built with Shadcn/UI, offering a set of accessible and reusable components.

-🛠️ Tech Stack
+##🛠️ Tech Stack
+###Framework & Language
-Framework: Next.js
+**Framework**: Next.js

-Language: TypeScript
+**Language**: TypeScript

-Styling: Tailwind CSS
+###Backend

-Database: PostgreSQL
+**Database**: PostgreSQL

-ORM: Prisma
+**ORM**: Prisma

-Authentication: Auth.js
+**Authentication**: Auth.js

-Image Upload: Cloudinary
+###Frontend
+**Styling**: Tailwind CSS

-UI Components: Shadcn/UI
+**UI Components**: Shadcn/UI

+**Image Upload**: Cloudinary

-🚀 Getting Started
+##🚀 Getting Started
-Prerequisites
+###Prerequisites

 Node.js (v18 or higher)
 npm
 A PostgreSQL database

-Installation
+##Installation
-Clone the repository:
+###Clone the repository:

 Bash

-git clone [your-repo-url]
+git clone [repo-url]
 cd my-app
 Install dependencies: